microsoft/botbuilder-utils-js/packages/botbuilder-feedback/README.md

 ### promptFreeForm

 By setting this you can control whether or not free-form comments are allowed for all or select feedback choices (free-form prompt is shown after user selects a preset choice).
 The default value is false.
-The data type as `boolean` or a `string` array (used to specify for which choices to allow free-form feedback).
+The data type is a boolean or a string array (used to specify for which choices to allow free-form feedback).

 For a boolean, here is an example: